 In the American Competitiveness in the Twenty-First Century Act (AC21), Congress provided H-1B visa holders a useful allowance.
 While in valid status, these alien workers are, by law, allowed to change employers and begin working for a new employer on the date that U.S. Citizenship and Immigration Services (USCIS) receives the associated H-1B transfer petition, in effect bypassing the constraints of the annual H-1B cap.
 This allowance is known as the “portability rule.”

-In order to qualify for the portability rule, an H-1B holder, under the qualifications specified byINA 214(n)(2), must be an individual:
+In order to qualify for a change in employer via the portability rule, an H-1B worker must first fulfill criteria specified in INA 214(n)(2), which demands that an H-1B visa holder is an individual:

 who has been lawfully admitted into the United States;

 on whose behalf an employer has filed a nonfrivolous petition for new employment before the date of expiration of the period of stay authorized by the Attorney General; and

 who, subsequent to such lawful admission, has not been employed without authorization in the United States before the filing of such petition.